Local analytic classification of q-difference equations: Application to the analytic isoformal classification

-\subsubsection{The case of two slopes}
+\subsection{The case of two slopes}

 The case $k = 1$ is of course trivial.
 The case where $k = 2$ is ``linear'' or ``abelian'': the set of classes is naturally a finite dimensional vector space over $\C$.
 We call it ``one level case'', because the \emph{$q$-Gevrey level} $\mu_{2} - \mu_{1}$ (see the paragraph \ref{subsection:qGevreylevels} of the general notations in the introduction for its definition) is the fundamental parameter.
-This will be illustrated in section \ref{section:qGevreyinterpolation}, in chapter \ref{chapter:asymptotictheory}
+This will be illustrated in section \ref{section:qGevreyinterpolation}, in chapter \ref{chapter:asymptotictheory}.
+Let $P,P'$ be pure analytic $q$-difference modules with ranks $r,r'$ and slopes $\mu < \mu'$.